Click Start > Preferences to access your User Preference options.

 or a URL such as:

 Workbooks can deliver desktop popups or emails or a combination of both and depending on whether or not you are logged in.
 To set your preferred method, go to Preferences > Notifications and Reminders and select your preference from the dropdown picklist next to Notification delivery preferences.
 If a meeting has been scheduled using a Workbooks activity, you can set the length of time prior to the meeting that a reminder notification will be sent to you.
 Similarly you can specify the default settings for activity reminders.
-Select your preferences using the dropdown picklists next to Default meeting reminders to occur and Default activity reminders to occur at.
+Select your preferences using the dropdown picklists next to Default meeting reminders to occur and Default task & all day meeting reminders to occur at.

 Your timezone is used when printing and exporting data from Workbooks.
 Regardless of this setting, times on the Workbooks desktop are shown in the timezone of the computer you're using.
 You can set your timezone within Preferences > Timezone.